 James: 5 Canons

-We invite: churches, workers, and neighbors to follow Jesus in public—toward mercy, equity, and hope.
+- Faithful obedience requires churches, workers, and neighbors to follow Jesus in action toward mercy, equity, and hope.

 Christian Anti-Capitalism